 At GIC, our investment teams work to find attractive bottom-up investment opportunities.

-Our core investment groups are Public Equities, Fixed Income, Private Equity, Infrastructure and Real Estate.
+Our core investment groups are Public Equities, Fixed Income, Private Equity, Real Estate and Infrastructure.
 In addition, our Integrated Strategies Group evaluates and invests in cross-asset investment opportunities.
+Our External Fund Managers supplement the expertise of our core investment groups, while the Portfolio Execution Group and Investment Services further support the implementation of the investment decisions made.

 We are open to investing in all countries outside of Singapore, but do not invest in countries that are subject to United Nations Security Council sanctions.
 We monitor our investee companies and exercise ownership rights, with the intent to preserve and enhance long-term investment value and protect the financial interests of our Client.